Houses

 Housing type, form and scale must respect the existing site context.
 Houses must be coherent, legible, reflect the typology proposed and the spacing between existing dwellings on the street.

 Developments within existing places will be required to respect the established house type, form and profile in the contextThe context includes the immediate surroundings of the site, the neighbourhood in which it sits and the wider setting.
 The context may include the physical surroundings of topography, movement patterns and infrastructure, built form and uses.
-An understanding of the context, history and character of an area must influence the siting and design of new development. of the site.
+An understanding of the context, history and character of an area must influence the siting and design of new development.
+More of the site.
 Designers must assess the established historic characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
 This character should be understood as a starting point for all development.
-Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site. of the area as part of the contextThe context includes the immediate surroundings of the site, the neighbourhood in which it sits and the wider setting.
+Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site.
+More of the area as part of the contextThe context includes the immediate surroundings of the site, the neighbourhood in which it sits and the wider setting.
 The context may include the physical surroundings of topography, movement patterns and infrastructure, built form and uses.
-An understanding of the context, history and character of an area must influence the siting and design of new development. characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
+An understanding of the context, history and character of an area must influence the siting and design of new development.
+More characterCharacter includes all of the elements that go to make a place, how it looks and feels, its geography and landscape, its noises and smells, activity, people and businesses.
 This character should be understood as a starting point for all development.
-Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site. appraisal of the site.
+Character can be understood at three levels; the area type in which the site sits, its surroundings and the features of the site.
+More appraisal of the site.

 Contrived designs which seek to maximise floorspace such as seeking to deliver three storeys of accommodation within a two-storey shell should be avoided.